I-ju/Floor-plan-layout/README.md

 # Floor-plan-layout
-Project Overview
+Project Overview：
 This project is a Django-based web application that simulates a floor plan layout tool.
 The app displays a background image and allows users to add, move, and resize squares representing furniture.
 The positions and sizes of the squares are automatically saved in a database so that the layout can be restored when the page is reloaded.
 Additionally, the system prevents overlapping of the squares.

-Technologies Used
+Technologies Used：
 Python & Django for the backend
 SQLite as the database
 JavaScript with jQuery and jQuery UI for interactive front-end features

-Features
+Features：
 • Dynamic Square Creation: Users can create squares with default dimensions and a preset color.
 • Draggable and Resizable: The squares can be moved and resized.
 • Layout Persistence: Every change is saved to the database via AJAX, and the layout is restored when the page reloads.